kudashevs/cidoo-qk61-via/README.md

 ## Before you start

-Before using the layout files from this repo, make sure your keyboard has the same Vendor ID and Product ID as listed here.
-There are different ways to do it.
+Before using the layout files, make sure your keyboard has the same *Vendor ID* and *Product ID*.
+There are different ways to check these values.
 I would recommend using the Chrome browser because this is the easiest one.

 Open Chrome browser, type `chrome://usb-internals` and open the "Devices" tab.
 There you will see a Vendor ID (VID) and Product ID (PID).
 These IDs are important because they are used in VIA definition files and [VIA uses them](https://caniusevia.com/docs/specification/#vendor--product-id)